Church News: Church Almanac

 Continuing in the tradition of Mormon almanacs from the mid-nineteenth century, the Deseret News published the Deseret News Church Almanac (or just Church Almanac), composed of LDS Church facts and statistics edited and prepared by the staff of the Church News.
 The almanac started in 1974 as an annual publication, then became biennial in 1984, then annual again from 2002 to 2013.

 With access to records and the LDS Church Historical Department, the almanac presented some material that was not available in other publications.
 It contained history and membership statistics of geographical areas for the year ending before the previous year (e.g., the 2009 almanac included data up to the year-end 2007).
 It also had brief biographies of all who had been leaders of the larger church and a summary of church news from the previous year.
-Each annual edition included features on a specific historical subject or period, often related to a church current event, such as the rebuilding of the Nauvoo Temple, the Salt Lake City Olympics, Joseph Smith's bicentennial birthday, the Mountain Meadows massacre sesquicentennial, or Gordon B. Hinckley's death.
+Each annual edition included features on a specific historical subject or period, often related to a church current event, such as the rebuilding of the Nauvoo Temple, the 2002 Salt Lake City Olympics, Joseph Smith's bicentennial birthday, the Mountain Meadows massacre sesquicentennial, or Gordon B. Hinckley's death.

 In 2009, the almanac consolidated and modified most sections to improve design and dramatically reduce size.
 The new format included many more visuals, as well as expanded biographies of First Presidency members.
 State, province, and country history was supplemented with additional church area information.
 This local information returned in later editions.

 The Deseret News has not published the almanac since the 2013 edition.
-With no further editions planned, the almanac has ostensibly been discontinued, though the Deseret News has not formally commented on the matter.
+With no further print editions planned, the Church News has begun to recreate it online.